samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 ***Acrobatic Assist (Quarterstaff or 10-Foot Pole Forms Only).*** While holding this weapon, you have Advantage on Dexterity ([Acrobatics](/sources/dnd/free-rules/playing-the-game#Skills)) checks.

 ***Attack Deflection (Quarterstaff Form Only).*** When you are hit by an attack while holding the weapon, you can take a Reaction to twirl the weapon around you, gaining a +5 bonus to your Armor Class against the triggering attack, potentially causing the attack to miss you.
-You can’t use this property again until you finish a Short or Long Rest.
+You can't use this property again until you finish a Short or Long Rest.

 ***Ranged Weapon (Quarterstaff Form Only).*** This weapon has the [Thrown](/sources/dnd/free-rules/equipment#Thrown) property with a normal range of 30 feet and a long range of 120 feet.
 Immediately after you make a ranged attack with the weapon, it flies back to your hand.